 - 1. The ball is spotted where the ball is when the flag is pulled. - 2.
 The quarterback cannot directly run with the ball.
-The quarterback is the offensive player who receives the snap. - 3.
-Only direct handoffs behind the line of scrimmage are permitted.
-Handoffs may be in front, behind or to the side of the offensive player but must be behind the line of scrimmage.
-The offense may use multiple handoffs. - a.
-"Center sneak" play is no longer allowed.
-The QB is not allowed to handoff to the center on the first handoff of the play. - b.
-Any player who receives a handoff can throw the ball from behind the line of scrimmage. - c.
-Once the ball has been handed off, in front, behind or to the side of the quarterback, the seven-second passing clock is eliminated, and all defensive players are eligible to rush. - 4.
+The quarterback is the offensive player who receives the snap under center directly, or in shotgun formation. - 3.
+Direct handoffs, pitches, and laterals are permitted behind the line of scrimmage only.
+If this takes place after the ball carrier crosses the line of scrimmage, the play is to be blown dead by the official.
+The ball shall be placed at the spot possession was lost for the succeeding play. - a.
+"Center sneak" play is NOT allowed.
+The QB may NOT handoff, pitch or lateral the ball first to the center. - b.
+Any player who receives a handoff, backward pass, pitch or lateral can throw the ball from behind the line of scrimmage. - c.
+Once the ball has been handed off, in front, behind or to the side of the quarterback, or a backward pass, pitch or lateral has occurred, the seven-second passing clock is eliminated, and all defensive players are eligible to rush. - 4.
 Definition of a "Legal Handoff" Total loss of possession directly from 1 offensive play to another. - 5.
-Absolutely NO pitches or laterals of any kind. - 6.
 No-run Zones are located 5 yards before each end zone and 5 yards on either side of midfield are designed to avoid short-yardage power-running situations.
 Teams are not allowed to run in these zones if the subsequent line is LIVE.
-(Reminder: Each offensive team approaches only TWO no-run zones in each drive one 5 yards from midfield to gain the first down and one 5 yards from the goal line to score a TD). - 7.
-Runners are not permitted to dive or hurdle any player while advancing the ball. - 8.
-Ballcarriers may leave their feet and the play will continue for spinning, jump cuts, QB's passing progression or if there is a clear indication that he/she has done so to avoid a collision with another player and the play will continue without stoppage.
-However, if while leaving the ground, contact is made unnecessary roughness penalty may be enforced by the official.

-- 9. No blocking or "screening" is allowed at any time. - 10.
+(Reminder: Each offensive team approaches only TWO no-run zones in each drive one 5 yards from midfield to gain the first down and one 5 yards from the goal line to score a TD). - 6.
+Runners are not permitted to jump, leap or hurdle, in the official's judgement, while advancing the ball.
+The play is to be blown dead, and ball spotted where it was when they left the ground. - 7.
+Ballcarriers may leave their feet, and the play will continue for spinning, jump cuts, QB's passing progression or if there is a clear indication that he/she has done so to avoid a collision with another player and the play will continue without stoppage.
+However, if while leaving the ground, contact is made unnecessary roughness or an illegal contact penalty may be enforced by the official. - 8.
+No blocking or "screening" is allowed at any time. - 9.
 Offensive players in close proximity of the ball-carrier must stop their motion once the ball has crossed the line of scrimmage.
-No running with the ball-carrier. - 11.
-Flag obstruction All jerseys MUST be tucked in before play begins.
+No running with the ball-carrier. - Flag obstruction All jerseys MUST be tucked in before play begins.
 The flags must be on the player's hips and free from obstruction.
-Deliberately obstructed flags will be considered flag guarding.
+Deliberately obstructed flags will be considered flag guarding. - 11.
+Once the ball is advanced beyond the LOS, the current ball-carrier is the only player allowed to have possession of the ball until the play is dead.